Isolation and Quarantine Housing

 Talk with your family about the best place for you to isolate or quarantine

-We strongly encourage students to talk with their families about the isolation and quarantine plans outlined here.
+We strongly encourage students to talk with their families about an isolation and quarantine plan.
 Students and families who prefer another place to complete isolation or quarantine, such as their family home, may choose to do so.
 MDH provides the following guidelines for determining whether at-home or on-campus isolation or quarantine is the best option for you and your family:

 - consider whether anyone in the household is at high-risk for severe illness from COVID-19

 - consider whether you are able to isolate or quarantine in a way that minimizes the spread of COVID-19 to others